Aliases for TICAM2 Gene

 External Ids for TICAM2 Gene

 TIRP is a Toll/interleukin-1 receptor (IL1R; MIM 147810) (TIR) domain-containing adaptor protein involved in Toll receptor signaling (see TLR4; MIM 603030).[supplied by OMIM, Apr 2004]

 GeneCards Summary for TICAM2 Gene

 TICAM2 (Toll Like Receptor Adaptor Molecule 2) is a Protein Coding gene.
-Among its related pathways are Immune System and Apoptotic cleavage of cellular proteins.
+Among its related pathways are MyD88 cascade initiated on plasma membrane and Immune System.
 GO annotations related to this gene include signal transducer activity and phospholipid binding.
 An important paralog of this gene is TMED5.

 UniProtKB/Swiss-Prot for TICAM2 Gene